What is Narrative Therapy?

 In Narrative Therapy, the client and therapist find alternative stories that are separate from the dominant story.
 These alternative stories are discovered through the exploration of situations that had unique outcomes.

 How can Narrative Therapy help?

 Through the identification of an alternative story, clients can widen their views of self and challenge old beliefs.
 By doing so, they can create a new way of living that reflects a more accurate and healthier story to live by.

 What are the advantages of Narrative Therapy?

 Narrative Therapy is a nonpathological, nonblaming, nonjudgemental approach to therapy that separates the problem from the person.
 It regards the client as the expert in their own life.
 Narrative Therapy focuses on the client’s strengths, skills, and knowledge rather than on their weaknesses and past failures.
 It helps clients look at their problem(s) from a more objective perspective.
-This in turn enables them to consider alternative interpretations of their story.
-By externalizing problems and viewing them as separate from themselves, therapy clients often feel less guarded and defensive.
-This enables them to engage more openly and proactively in the therapy process.

 What will my sessions look like?